This post contains affiliate links.

 Does Rosemary Come Back Every Year?
 Explained

-Whether or not rosemary will grow again every year depends on where you live, but in the vast majority of the world, rosemary can survive for many years.
+Whether or not rosemary will grow again every year depends on where you live, but in the vast majority of the world, it can survive for many years.
 Even though the plant usually stops growing in the winter, and perhaps even loses some leaves, it will almost always start growing again after the winter.

 Rosemary is an evergreen plant, so it doesn’t lose all of its leaves in the winter unless something is wrong with the plant.
 It might lose some stems and leaves, but for the most part, the plant should look the same all year.
 It often stops growing in the winter but should resume in the spring.